tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/ensuring-principle-compliance-_-this-line-sum-type-is-not-a-partition-2023-12-07/index.md

 ```

 The `area` of a `Line` is zero by default since they're one-dimensional shapes,
-so don't have any area in a 2D space.
+so they don't have any area in a 2D space.

 Now, the product types are implemented as follows.